18 Gardens to Wander in this Winter

 Winter may seem like a strange time to head to a garden.
 Shrubs are dormant and the trees don't have leaves.
 But the stark outlines of twisting tree branches against clear, cold skies, give you a closer look at the intricate network of branches, the scaffolding that presents your favorite flower show every year.

 Hard-to-spot interpretive signs are easier to see and read without a zillion leaves bursting every which way.
 And you can use the opportunity to be up-close to practice your macro photography.

-Best of all, most of these locations are close to town with little elevation gain, and snow-free.
-In a state where snow (and ice) show up at relatively low elevations, having a mostly-flat, snow-free nature walk nearby is essential.
-Just like spending time outside.
-So find a nearby park and take yourself, or the whole family.
+Best of all, most of these locations are closer to town, with little elevation gain, and typically snow-free.
+So find a nearby park and take yourself or the whole family.
 If that includes a pup, remember to keep them on leash and pick up after them while you're there.

 Puget Sound Area

 This gorgeous garden is a tranquil gem nestled in Wilburton Hill Park.
 Winding pathways lace these elegant gardens, and a 150-foot suspension bridge provides hikers and families with a visual cornucopia and gentle refuge from the hustle and bustle of everyday life.
 There are nine distinct gardens maintained with the help of the Bellevue Botanical Garden Society, the City of Bellevue, local gardening groups and volunteers.

 > Plan your visit to Bellevue Botanical Garden using WTA's Hiking Guide

 Oak Tree Park

 Garry Oaks used to be widespread in the south part of Puget Sound.
 Their ecosystems were protected and managed by Native Americans to stop evergreen forests from taking over open areas, but now only a few examples remain.
 Oak Tree Park is one of those remnants.
 Spend a short time here, or sit under a tree for hours.